abdulshakeer/learnjavascript/README.md

 # learnjavascript

-I have here written a code from very basic till inermediate level In Javascript
+I have here written a code from very basic till intermediate level In Javascript